cloudcommunity/Certification-Study-Guides/DataStax/README.md

 The **Developer Certification** is designed for professionals that use Apache Cassandra clusters to manage data.
 This includes roles such as application developers, data architects, database designers, and database administrators.

+## Free Vouchers

+DataStax often conducts primerily virtual workshops, where they distribute free certification vouchers to the attendees.
+A voucher code can usually be applied for any of two exams (admin or developer).
+Every voucher guarantees two attempts in on of the following combination: either two attempts of one kind of the exam (admin or developer) OR one attempt of each kind of the exam.
+Thus, if passed from the 1st attempt, one voucher code can be used to earn both certifications (admin & developer).

 ## DataStax Academy Certification Repo

 https://github.com/DataStax-Academy/workshop-cassandra-certification